yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 }
 ```

-When the user clicks a valid candidate, `ya.which` returns the 1-based index of that "cand";
+When the user clicks a valid candidate, `ya.which` returns the 1-based index of that `cand`;
 otherwise, it returns nil, indicating that the user has canceled the key operation.

 This function is only available in the async context.